iexcelwithdata/iexcelwithdata.github.io/README.md

-# Kuku Faruq Olabiyi - Data & Energy Analytics Portfolio
+# Kuku Faruq Olabiyi - Data Analyst Portfolio

 Welcome!
 This repository contains the complete template and source code for my **professional, one-page data analytics portfolio**, hosted for free on **GitHub Pages**.